The Secret to Founding Farmers' Popularity Includes a Staff Masseuse and House Vodka

 It’s not all about kumbaya though.
 Simons believes another factor in Founding Farmers’s success is that it never solves problem with price.
 “Everybody else is raising their prices all the time, and we don’t do that,” he says.

 Because of the restaurant group’s relationship with the North Dakota Farmers Union, they’re able to save costs on the supply chain.
-It also saves by making nearly everything from pastas to booze from scratch—unlike your average chain.
+They also save by making nearly everything from pastas to booze from scratch—unlike your average chain.
 The restaurants have cut booze costs in half by pouring Founding Farmers vodka and getting rid of Tito’s.
 “We can pass those savings on to our guests,” Simons says.

 It doesn’t hurt that Simons and Vucurevich have a unique perch to learn from the mistakes and victories of others.
 For more than a decade, the two have also run a hospitality consulting and recruiting firm, VSAG, which big brands (InterContinental Hotels, Applebee’s) and local shops (DCity Smokehouse, Dacha Beer Garden) have gone to for help.